ksun27/Fantasyzer/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(___TODO__: your project name_)

-# Shoppy Shoperson
+# Fantasyzer

 ## Overview

-(___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Problem: When scrolling through NBA player stats online there are hundreds of players and no way to compare smaller subsets of players for fantasy picks.
+Example: If you are looking at the ESPN stats table below and you want to compare player 2 (Bradley Beal), 9 (Kevin Durant) and 13 (Nikola Jokic) you have to look through the noise of the other 9 players that are in between which presents a poor user experience.

+Solution: An NBA player comparison website that lets you create your own sortable tables of players as well as compare players head to head.

 ## Data Model

-(___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store Users, Players Data, and Lists

-* users can have multiple lists (via references)
+* users can have multiple player lists (via references)
-* each list can have multiple items (by embedding)
+* each list can have multiple statistics (by embedding)

 (___TODO__: sample documents_)